 Field-hunting tip

-Look in zinc ore bodies in metamorphosed limestone country — that is the host setting where ogdensburgite typically forms.
+Look in zinc ore bodies in metamorphosed limestone country, the host setting where ogdensburgite typically forms.
 If you start seeing willemite, franklinite, zincite in float, you are in the right ground.
 Field specimens usually show a acicular or lath-like crystals in radiating clusters habit, so train your eye for that shape before scanning the outcrop.